mosmn/Notes/sections/theo/os/overview.md

 ## Multiprogrammed Batch Systems

-even with automatic job sequencing the processor is often idle(meaning it has nothing to do) because IO devices are slow compared to the processor. this is the case in uniprogramming systems, because the processor is only executing one job at a time. the solution is to have multiple jobs in memory at the same time, and to switch between them. this is called multiprogramming.
+Even with automatic job sequencing the processor is often idle(meaning it has nothing to do) because IO devices are slow compared to the processor. this is the case in uniprogramming systems, because the processor is only executing one job at a time. the solution is to have multiple jobs in memory at the same time, and to switch between them. this is called multiprogramming.

 Multiprogramming: A mode of operation that provides for the interleaved execution of two or more computer programs by a single processor.
 The same as multitasking, using different terminology.
 - Memory is expanded to hold more than one program and switch between them.